-HSI has 26 offices in 16 European countries, one office in the Middle East and a strategic alliance with an affiliate having two offices in South Africa and, as of December 31, 1998, employed 132 consultants in the region.
-Approximately 38% of the Company's worldwide revenues in 1998 were generated by HSI.
+HSI has 24 offices in 16 European countries and, as of June 30, 1998, employed 127 consultants in the region.
+Approximately 32% of the Company's worldwide revenues in 1997 were generated in Europe.
 The Company's offices in Germany, the United Kingdom and France generate the highest revenues of the H&S offices in the region.
 The markets in Germany and the United Kingdom are the two largest executive search markets in Europe, and the Company has a strong market position in both of these countries.
 In 1997, H&S believes that (with the inclusion of Mulder) it generated more revenue than any other executive search firm in Germany, and, as measured by revenues, was the fourth largest in the United Kingdom.
 The German practice grew significantly with H&S's 1997 acquisition of Mulder, and presently there are seven H&S offices in Germany.
 See "--Recent Acquisitions."
 The United Kingdom office is a leader in financial services placement, largely serving the needs of multinational British financial enterprises based in the City of London.